kube-reporting/metering-operator/Documentation/report.md

 ### reportingEnd

-To configure a ScheduledReport to only run until a specified time, you can set the `spec.reportingEnd` field to an RFC3339 timestamp.
+To configure a Report to only run until a specified time, you can set the `spec.reportingEnd` field to an RFC3339 timestamp.
-The value of this field will cause the ScheduledReport to stop running on it's schedule after it has finished generating reporting data for the period covered from it's start time until `reportingEnd`.
+The value of this field will cause the Report to stop running on its schedule after it has finished generating reporting data for the period covered from its start time until `reportingEnd`.
 Because a schedule will most likely not align with reportingEnd, the last period in the schedule will be shortened to end at the specified reportingEnd time.
-If left unset, then the ScheduledReport will run forever, or until a `reportingEnd` is set on the ScheduledReport.
+If left unset, then the Report will run forever, or until a `reportingEnd` is set on the Report.

 For example, if you wanted to create a report that runs once a week for the month of July:

 ```
 apiVersion: metering.openshift.io/v1alpha1
-kind: ScheduledReport
+kind: Report
 metadata:
   name: pod-cpu-request-hourly
 spec: